 St Julian’s Church was built in the 1950s, well before energy saving measures such as double glazing and loft insulation were introduced.
-Since then they have further improved the energy efficiency of buildings with roof insulation and new boilers and radiators.
+Since then they have improved the energy efficiency of buildings with roof insulation and new boilers and radiators.

 The entrance area and kitchen are recently built to modern standards.